bugnano/frigame_docs/source/download.rst

 Development version
 -------------------

-friGame development is hosted on `BitBucket <https://bitbucket.org/bugnano/frigame>`_.
+Get the latest friGame development snapshot from BitBucket_.